 Climate change is real, and it is really something serious that people downplay a whole lot.
 The problem is that most people don’t really understand what it really is, and what causes it.
 The truth is, the climate is changing each and every day.
 There are many different problems that are leading to our climate change, some of them having to do with the Greenhouse Effect, and other changes are occurring due to human activity and solar irradiance.
 The earth is becoming hotter, whether we want to admit it or not.
 Here is what is happening.

-Causes of Climate Change
+Various Causes of Climate Change

-The Greenhouse Effect
+1. The Greenhouse Effect

 The warming of our atmosphere is actually happening because the atmosphere is continuing to trap the heat that radiates from the earth and traps it between earth and space.
 There are gases that can play a part in the greenhouse effect, and most of these gases will actually block the heat.
-This is what happens to force the climate change, and this is the part that we can’t do that much about- other than going green.
+This is what happens to force climate change, and this is the part that we can’t do that much about- other than going green.